paolobrasolin/blog/_posts/2020-12-05-on-diagonal-arguments.md

 This proof was also relatively simple to follow.
 But... what does it have to do with the Cantor's diagonal argument?

-TMs can be enumerated[^enumerable-tm], so given any pair $M_i$ and $M_j$ we can build a table presenting whether the first halts when given the second is ancoded and fed to it as an input.
+TMs can be enumerated[^enumerable-tm], so given any pair $M_i$ and $M_j$ we can build a table presenting whether the first halts when given the second is encoded and fed to it as an input.
 That is, whether $\langle M_i, \langle M_j\rangle\rangle \in H$ or in other words how $A$ acts on a certain subset of $H$:

 [^enumerable-tm]: A Turing machine is mathematically represented by a combination of finite objects; with some effort one can find an encoding to represent it with a finite number of symbols and order them lexicographically to obtain an enumeration.